 Chris de Bruyne is the most experienced gastric band surgeon in Europe, having completed over 5000 gastric band operations.

-This includes an overnight stay in the hospital and all necessary fees, as well as 3 nights in a 4 star hotel.
+This includes an overnight stay in the hospital and all necessary fees, as well as 3 nights in a 4 star hotel and taxis.

 Our surgeon is in the UK every Thursday for consultation, fills, general aftercare and specialist dietary advice.